 All sizes of street legal bikes are welcomed, but generally, Touratech DirtDAZE is geared for 650+ sized bikes.
-Four of the rides could be ridden 2-up, based on rider skill.
+Most (not all) routes could be ridden 2-up, based on weather & rider skill.

 *to ride on a guided ride you must have a valid DirtDaze wristband, ticket for the tour & have signed the release waiver.